PuruVJ/puruvjdev3/src/blog/macos-react-to-svelte.md

 ---
 title: 'macOS Web: Why I moved from React to Svelte'
 description: I recently moved macOS web from Preact to Svelte.
-Here's the firsthand account of my experience.
+Here's a firsthand account of my experience.
 date: '24 Aug, 2021'
 ---

 macOS is an amazing operating system.
 It looks really good, works really fast(Thanks to Apple's hardware), is very consistent, and overall an amazing experience.

 Personally, I have never been much infatuated with macOS.
-But that changed last year, when macOS Big Sur came out with the super sleek and modern design with those beautiful blurs.
-I instantly fell in love with it 😍.
-Just look how beautiful it is 😌.
+But that changed last year when macOS Big Sur came out with the super sleek and modern design with those beautiful blurs.
+I instantly fell in love with it 😍 Just look how beautiful it is 😌

 Unfortunately, I couldn't afford to buy the MacBook(You're overpriced, Apple 😑), but I couldn't not want it.
 I spent weeks just watching review videos and screenshots of it.
 I am not a designer, but I have a good taste in design, and Big Sur was it!
-Finally when the craving became too much, I was like, _"Screw it!
+Finally, when the craving became too much, I was like, _"Screw it!
 I'll just make it myself"_

 ![Fine...
 I'll do it myself, quoted by Thanos](../../static/media/macos-preact-to-svelte--fine-i-will-do-it-myself.gif)

-So that's what I did 😁.
-I recreated the interface of macOS Big Sur for Web.
+So that's what I did 😁 I recreated the interface of macOS Big Sur for Web.
 You can see it @ [macos.vercel.app](https://macos.vercel.app).

 # Early days (React)!

 I began working on this project back in November 2020, with the stack being React with Snowpack as the bundler+dev server, JSS for styling, and restater for state management, and I created just the topbar(without the opening menus), the animated dock, and the background.
 Nothing much, really.
 Quite easy to do.
 You can visit it here [macos-web-mmo5af3r6.vercel.app](https://macos-web-mmo5af3r6.vercel.app/)

-If you look closely, the dock animation isn't as smooth as it is in the latest iteration.
+The dock animation isn't as smooth as it is in the latest iteration if you look closely.
 Not to mention, this very simple app is using loads of dependencies.
 It loaded <mark>146KB</mark> min+brotli of JS, and 0KB of CSS(It was CSS-in-JS, so no separate CSS file).
 For reference, the current version in Svelte loads only <mark>28.5KB</mark> of JS, and <mark>3.6KB</mark> of CSS, and it does a **lot** more than the November version.

-Here's the `package.json` dependencies of the November version 👇
+Here's the `package.json` `dependencies` field of the November version 👇

 ```json
 {